 Once cooked, they are opened and filled with beans, ground pork rinds, cheese, shrimp, or any other available ingredient.

 The most popular pupusas are the “vueltas” filled with chicharrón, cheese, and beans.
-All are accompanied with natural tomato sauce and pickles prepared with cabbage, carrots, grated onion, and chili; all soaked in vinegar.
+All are accompanied by natural tomato sauce and pickles prepared with cabbage, carrots, grated onion, and chili; all soaked in vinegar.

 Tamales are not only part of the typical foods of El Salvador, they are also among the typical dishes of Mexico and other Central American countries.